alekzieba/Procrastinot/README.md

 Each of the HTML files' respective scripts end in "_script.js".

-The extension's permissions, version, description, etc. is managed in "manifest.json".
+The extension's permissions, version, description, etc. are managed in "manifest.json".

 ============